 • understand how to make applications for the full range of academic and technical courses.

-Lynn Harding is our academy’s Personal Adviser from Thurrock Careers (Thurrock Council).
-You can contact Lynn via our academy office.
+Chris Reilly is the academy lead for careers and Lynn Harding is our academy’s Personal Adviser from Thurrock Careers (Thurrock Council).
+You can contact Lynn or Chris via our academy office.
 T:01708 853781

 Olive Academies measures the impact of the career advice offered to our students through careful analysis of our student destinations data.
 This information about where our Year 11 leavers go on to study and work after leaving our academy is examined by the Academy Advisory Board and academy leaders.
 Olive Academies also actively seeks feedback from our students on the careers advice they receive.

 Further advice and careers support for young people can be found on Thurrock Council’s website.
 The council’s Inspire Youth Hub offers careers advice and is open for visits from Tuesday to Friday, 9:30am to 4:30pm at 24-28 Orsett Road, Grays, RM17 5EB (T:01375 413 735).